DarthSim/overmind/README.md

 #### Using TCP network

 Overmind can bind its command center to a TCP address instead of Unix socket.
-It is useful when you run it on a remote machine.
+This is useful when you run it on a remote machine.

 ```bash
 $ overmind start -s "0.0.0.0:4321" -S "tcp"